 Staff and volunteers conduct visitor outreach on the islands and at local boat ramps to inform people of the nesting activity.
 Staff and volunteers post hundreds of signs each year along the island chain to alert visitors to the presence of nesting birds.

-Visit our barrier island page to learn which Conservancy-owned barrier islands in Virginia are open for public use and about important use policies and restrictions.
+Visit our barrier islands page to learn which Conservancy-owned barrier islands in Virginia are open for public use and about important use policies and restrictions.

 - US Fish & Wildlife Service